 When I read about the walk, I learnt that the landscape that the track passes through was formed in 1913 when a stream cut through from the glacier to the original site of the Hermitage Hotel, damaging the building.

 At the end of the track, there is a viewing platform.
 From here, you get amazing views of Mt Sefton, Hooker Valley, The Footstool Mueller Glacier Lake and Aoraki/ Mt Cook.

 Spotting kea in the wild

 I had never seen a kea in the wild.
-As I walked along, I was really hoping to spot just one, flying past would do.
+As I walked along, I was really hoping to spot just one; flying past would do.
 I just wanted to see one!
-I arrived at the lookout area and sat staring at the views, it was so beautiful there.
+I arrived at the lookout area and sat staring at the views; it was so beautiful there.

-Suddenly I heard a noise behind me, looked round and there, sat on the railing, was a kea!
-He flew off, then lots more appeared, all squawking and soaring around before landing close by.
+Suddenly I heard a noise behind me, looked round and there, sitting on the railing, was a kea!
+He flew off, and then lots more appeared, all squawking and soaring around before landing close by.
 I couldn’t believe it!
 I stood up to take some photos.
 While I did so, one cheeky kea decided to have a peck at my backpack on the bench!

 He hopped up to the rail when I walked closer but didn’t fly off.
 There were at least six keas all swooping around, landing and taking off again for ages.
 It was really magical as I was the only person there watching them.

 The sun was starting to go down, so I knew I should make my way back to the campsite before dark.
 But I didn’t want to leave!
-Eventually, a young couple arrived who had come to watch the sunset from there.
+Eventually, a young couple arrived who came to watch the sunset from there.
 After a quick chat, I left them to it and walked back, arriving back at Wanda just in time to watch the sky turn red behind the mountains as the sun set on another incredible day.